tsleung/reactive-docgen/README.md

 ### 3. Set Up Your Gemini API Key

 1. You will need a Gemini API key.
 You can get one for free on the [Google AI platform website](https://ai.google.dev/).
-2. Once you have your key, create a `.env` file in the same directory as your `rdg.py` file.
-3. Add the following line, replacing `your_api_key_here` with your actual API key:
+2. Update the .env file with your api key

     ```env
     GEMINI_API_KEY="your_api_key_here"